ronelm2000/wsmtools/readme.md

 * Parse decks using the local database.
 * Export decks for use into another format.

-There are no releases for now, but you can get the [latest build](https://github.com/ronelm2000/wsmtools/actions) by registering on GitHub.
+Somewhat stable pre-releases are on the [appropriate link](https://github.com/ronelm2000/wsmtools/releases), but if you're having some issues with them, you can also try the [latest build](https://github.com/ronelm2000/wsmtools/actions) by registering on GitHub.

 #### Supported Exporters ####